Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 You can view a live version of the site [here](https://asdub.github.io/yellow-lemon-MP1).

 #### GitHub Pages
-Deployong on Github pages is very straight forward.
+Deploying on Github pages is very straight forward.
 1. [Login](https://github.com/login) to your GitHub account([or join](https://github.com/join)).
 2. Navigate to or create the repository, in this case [yellow-lemon-MP1](https://github.com/asdub/yellow-lemon-MP1).
 3. On the menu below the repository title click on the settings cog.